ShiroYacha/MemeGenerator/README.md

 # MemeGenerator
-Awesome site to create meme's using the magic of computer vision 🎇 and deep learning 👾
+Awesome site to create memes using the magic of computer vision 🎇 and deep learning 👾